dravidjoseph/eecs448project3/Documentation/ProjectBackLog.md

 ##Dynamic Search (only if time)

 Allow user to input a regular text string and have that string converted in a form the backend can recognize and search for.
 This will most likely need a Search API, in which case it should take about 5 days to set up.
-Otherwise it'll take a while
+Otherwise it'll take a while.

 ##International Search (only if time)

 Check availability in different regions for content.
-Again, will require a search API.
+Again, will require a search API, and will take 4ish days.